Assets of community value

 A decision on whether or not to list an asset will be made within eight weeks of a completed nomination form received from an eligible organisation.

-Peterborough City Council keeps a record of listed and rejected nominations.
-Where a property has been the subject of a nomination that has been rejected in the last five years, we recommend that you contact the Council before making a further nomination, as the Council will not consider a further nomination unless you are able to provide new and material additional information that justifies reconsideration of the decision not to list.
+We keep a record of listed and rejected nominations.
+Where a property has been the subject of a nomination that has been rejected in the last five years, we recommend that you contact us before making a further nomination, as we will not consider a further nomination unless you are able to provide new and material additional information that justifies reconsideration of the decision not to list.